yardsale8/stat110_book/_sources/chp7/check_correlation_regression.rst

         :feedback_b: A correlation coefficient over about 0.7 indicates a strong relationship
         :feedback_c: A correlation coefficient over about 0.7 indicates a strong relationship

-        Based on the correlation coefficient, how would to rate the strength of this linear association?
+        Based on the correlation coefficient, how would you rate the strength of this linear association?

     .. mchoice:: interpret_correlation_2
         :answer_a: Positive